Domingão com Huck: History

 In June 2021, after Fausto Silva left the network and signed with Rede Bandeirantes (where he would host the new show Faustão na Band in 2022), Globo announced that Luciano Huck—who had hosted the variety show Caldeirão do Huck for the network since 2000—would host a new Sunday-afternoon variety show in September 2021 to replace the long-running Domingão do Faustão.
 Domingão com Huck premiered on September 5, 2021.
 Meanwhile, Marcos Mion would succeed Huck on Caldeirão, which premiered the day prior.

 The November 7, 2021 episode featured a tribute to sertanejo singer Marília Mendonça, who had died in a plane crash earlier that week.
-Huck faced criticism for some of the remarks he made during the episode, including saying that he saw "half" of Marília, Maiara, and Maraísa in concert because they were skinny.
+Huck faced criticism for remarks that were interpreted as shaming thin bodies, including saying that he had seen "half" of Marília, Maiara, and Maraísa in concert.
 He also discussed his survival of a plane crash with his family in 2015, which some viewers criticized as egocentric.
 Huck apologized the following week, saying that he immediately regretted the joke and believed that people should not be judged on their appearance.

+In October 2023, Globo announced plans to divide Domingão com Huck into two halves beginning in April 2024, alongside the start of the 2024 Campeonato Brasileiro Série A football season.
+A new 80-minute afternoon segment would air at 2:20 p.m.
+BRT as a lead-in for football coverage, with the remainder of the show airing as usual at 6:00 p.m. after the match.
+Mirroring a format previously used by Domingão do Faustão, the move was considered an attempt to bolster Globo's afternoon schedule to better compete against SBT's Domingo Legal.

+In 2024, the show conducted several live charity specials supporting those impacted by the Rio Grande do Sul floods.
+One covered the "Futebol Solidário" charity match on May 26, at the Maracanã Stadium, between teams coached by Dorival Júnior and Mano Menezes On August 18, the show aired a special episode paying tribute to SBT owner and entertainer Silvio Santos, following his death the previous day.
+It featured appearances by SBT alumni such as Angélica, Lívia Andrade, and Larissa Manoela.